 - Are aligned to key sectors that the College or Government has prioritised

-- Have a track record of high success rates
+- Have a track record of high achievement and/or progression rates

 - Are willing to engage in a mutually supportive relationship built on trust and respect

 - Have reputation and standing in the sector/market

 The Education and Skills Funding Agency (ESFA) funding rules require that all providers create and publish a policy for subcontracting annually.
 This policy applies to all courses offered by subcontractors of The Isle of Wight College, as listed on the ‘Declaration of Subcontractors’ and the ‘actual level of funding template for sub-contractor’ issued annually by the ESFA at a requested date.
 The College commits to reporting sub-contract arrangements and subsequent updates in adherence with the ESFA’s funding and performance rules as required.